 - Connectivity.
 Colocation service providers utilize the investment into the facility to attract major telecommunication companies for wide area network (WAN), internet peering, and service providers like those of Verizon, Cox, Zayo, Comcast, and CenturyLink (formerly Level3).
 With that investment, it allows each provider to enter the premises with multiple access points creating a multi-redundant web of connections into the building to ensure you have the best bandwidth while being able to choose your carrier.

 In a digital economy, it is vital that businesses have the tools that will allow them to conduct business around the clock while keeping costs low.
 Our DC-area data centers offer all the power, connectivity, protection, and security you need in a location that is close to home.
 We are a family-owned company, so when you become a client of ATI, you become a part of our family.
-Contact us today to get more information about how our data centers can serve your needs or set up an appointment to tour our Chantilly facility.
+Contact us today to get more information colocation facitlities and about how our data centers can serve your needs or set up an appointment to tour our Chantilly facility to learn more about colocation.